MolotovCherry/Android-ImageMagick7/README.md

 4. Do a bunch of Googling for any JNI, make file, imagemagick wand API, or C / Rust errors errors you encounter (as is always the case with programming!)
 5. Profit!

-### Why no JMagick support?
+### Kmagick?
+Why not Jmagick?

 Well, you see.
 The thing is that the [jmagick project](https://github.com/techblue/jmagick) hasn't been updated since 2018.
 Imagemagick has grown and changed so much that it's not even compatible with it anymore.
 Furthermore, they aren't even using the better magick wand API.
-JMagick is mostly compatible with IM6, which is an older version.
+Jmagick is mostly compatible with IM6, which is an older version.
+It's just not up to par.

-But..
-Forget JMagick, because now we have...
-[KMagick](https://github.com/cherryleafroad/kmagick)!!
-Yup, I created an entire ImageMagick API in Kotlin from the ground up!
+So...
+I made a completely new one called [Kmagick](https://github.com/cherryleafroad/kmagick)!!
+Yup, I really did make an entire ImageMagick API in Kotlin from the ground up!
+It's made to be compatible with the latest versions of ImageMagick, AND it uses Kotlin instead of Java!
+How cool is that?

 ### I'm getting some errors about not being able to write TMP files..?